-DNA methylation at a specific set of CpG sites, representing a so-called "epigenetic clock", has been shown to be strongly correlated with chronological age (Horvath 2013).
+DNA methylation at a specific set of CpG sites, representing a so-called "epigenetic clock," has been shown to be strongly correlated with chronological age (Horvath 2013).
 Deviations from chronological age have been associated with several measures of accelerated biological aging and age-related phenotypes (Johnson et al. 2012; Levine et al. 2015; Marioni et al. 2015; Chen et al. 2016).
-We investigated the DNA methylation age of DNMT3A c.2312G>A p.(Arg771GIn) carriers using the DNA age calculator (http://dnamage.genetics.ucla.edu/) (Horvath 2013) finding that DNMT3A c.2312G>A; p.(Arg771GIn) carriers show evidence for highly-accelerated aging - an increase of ~40% beyond their chronological age - when compared to wildtype family members (ANCOVA p-value=0.004) (Fig. 3A).
-Only 1 of 353 probes used in the epigenetic clock (Horvath 2013) overlapped with the DMPs significantly associated with the DNMT3A c.2312G>A; p.(Arg771GIn) pathogenic variant, leading us to conclude that this finding represented a true acceleration of epigenetic age.
-Furthermore, when compared to an extensive number (322) of wild-type control samples profiled in a previous study from our group (Hannon et al. 2016), DNMT3A c.2312G>A; p.(Arg771Gln) carriers were consistent outliers for epigenetic age suggesting their profiles fall outside the normal distribution of variance observed in the general population (Supplemental Fig S8).
-Consistent with this, the mosaic Amish father was found to have intermediate level of epigenetic age acceleration, with a 23% increase over his chronological age.
-This age acceleration was a cumulative process as indicated by the increased slope of DNMT3A c.2312G>A; p.(Arg771Gln) carriers vs wildtype.
-Epigenetic age could therefore be predicted by the linear regression model as follows: epigenetic age = 4.81 + 1.405 x chronological age.
-The cumulative increase of epigenetic age relative to chronological age is also notable when compared to a recent meta-analysis of longitudinal cohort data which shows the trajectory of epigenetic age in different populations progresses at a slightly slower rate when compared to increasing chronological age (Marioni et al. 2018).
+We investigated the DNA methylation age of DNMT3A c.2312G > A p.(Arg771Gln) carriers using the DNA age calculator (Horvath 2013; http://dnamage.genetics.ucla.edu/), finding that DNMT3A c.2312G>A; p.(Arg771Gln) carriers show evidence for highly accelerated aging-an increase of ~40% beyond their chronological age-compared with wild-type family members (ANCOVA P-value = 0.004) (Fig. 3A).
+Only one of 353 probes used in the epigenetic clock (Horvath 2013) overlapped with the DMPs significantly associated with the DNMT3A c.2312G>A; p.(Arg771Gln) pathogenic variant, leading us to conclude that this finding represented a true acceleration of epigenetic age.
+Furthermore, compared with an extensive number (322) of wildtype control samples profiled in a previous study from our group (Hannon et al. 2016), DNMT3A c.2312G > A; p.(Arg771Gln), carriers were consistent outliers for epigenetic age, suggesting their profiles fall outside the normal distribution of variance observed in the general population (Supplemental Fig. S8).
+Consistent with this, the mosaic Amish father was found to have an intermediate level of epigenetic age acceleration, with a 23% increase over his chronological age.
+This age acceleration was a cumulative process as indicated by the increased slope of DNMT3A c.2312G > A; p.(Arg771Gln) carriers versus wild-type.
+Epigenetic age could therefore be predicted by the linear regression model as follows: epigenetic age = $4.81 + 1.405 \times$ chronological age.
+The cumulative increase of epigenetic age relative to chronological age is also notable compared with a recent meta-analysis of longitudinal cohort data that shows the trajectory of epigenetic age in different populations progresses at a slightly slower rate compared with increasing chronological age (Marioni et al. 2019).